 Before we go to the list I know all of these guys were good coaches who won a lot of games, remember this list is over-rated not a worst coaches list.
 With that being said let’s get started.
+Check out the best bookmakers for betting on the games!

 To put it simply, Dennis Green is not who we thought he was.
 As Vikings fans will tell you, he would probably get your team to the playoffs — Minnesota made eight trips in his nine full seasons there, including four division titles.
 But that was likely to be the highlight of the season.
 It took five tries for Green to win his first playoff game, and he never won multiple playoff games in a season, his overall playoff record was 4-8.